GodTamIt/assembler/README.md

 A general 2-pass assembler with implementations of LC-2200 and LC3-2200a.

 ## Requirements
 The assembler runs on any version of Python 2.6+.
-A instruction set architecture definition file is required along with the assembler.
+An instruction set architecture definition file is required along with the assembler.
 In this repository, several sample ISA definitions have been provided (see below).

 ## Sample Definitions
 * [LC-2200 (32-bit)](lc2200.py)